Skip to main content

 Welcome to the Department of Theatre’s Student Resources page!
-Here, you’ll find essential information and support to enhance your educational journey.
-Explore the resources available to help you succeed and thrive in your theatre studies and productions!
+Here, you’ll find essential information to enhance your educational journey.
+Explore the resources available to help you succeed and thrive in your theatre studies and productions.

 Theatre Student Organizations

-There are many organizations at UNC Charlotte, where students can make friends, learn about the professional world, nurture their creativity, and develop leadership skills.
-Student organizations within the Department of Theatre allow for collaboration, extracurricular performance opportunities, mentorship, and many other opportunities in the field of performing arts.
+There are many organizations at UNC Charlotte where students can make friends, learn about the professional world, nurture their interests and develop leadership skills.
+Student organizations within the College of Arts + Architecture allow for collaboration, extracurricular performance opportunities, mentorship and many other opportunities in the arts and design fields.

-Student Theatre At Robinson (STAR) is a student theatre organization established to help spread interest in theatre and give those interested more opportunities to participate in a fun and inclusive environment.
-The club’s annual programming consists of play readings, workshops, small performances, guest artists, community events, and unique theatregoing experiences.
-One of the club’s most popular events is Project 24/7, a 100% student-run 24-hour short play festival.
-The project allows artists of all theatre disciplines to come together to create a festival of 10-minute plays in just 24 hours.
+Student Theatre at Robinson (STAR) is a student organization established to help spread interest in theatre and give more opportunities to participate in a fun and inclusive environment.
+The club’s annual programming consists of play readings, workshops, performances, guest artists, community events and unique theatre-going experiences.
+One of the club’s most popular events is Project 24/7, a 100% student-run 24-hour short play festival of 10-minute plays in just 24 hours.

 Support Resources